dustymabe/summit-2017-container-lab/vagrantcdk/lab4/chapter4.md

 oc get pods
 oc get services
 ```

+XXXXXXX End lab here - below steps are broken for now.

 Now we can check to make sure the site is running.
 However, first we
 need a URL for the service.